‘Big stride forward’: Industry welcomes reforms to improve retirement phase of super

 “We look forward to additional detail and consultation on the proposed reforms and will engage with Treasury throughout the consultation process wherever we believe our deep data and broad market insights have value to add.”

 “Building the financial confidence of retirees will be achieved through a combination of improved financial literacy levels starting from high school through to retirement, simplifying our retirement and age pension system, increased access to affordable financial advice, and more innovative solutions which unlock equity from the family home and provide greater assurance on lifetime income.
-This requires a collective and collaborative effort from industry, regulators and Government,” George stated.
+This requires a collective and collaborative effort from industry, regulators and Government,” George said.

 “The accumulation side of the super system is doing a great job at building retirement savings for all Australians.
 We need greater focus on helping retirees reap the benefits in later years.”